aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/cad-features-and-support/reading-dwt/_index.md

 Before diving into the tutorial, make sure you have the following prerequisites in place:

 - Aspose.CAD for .NET: Download and install the Aspose.CAD for .NET library.
-You can find the download link [here](https://releases.aspose.com/cad/net/).
+You can find the download page [Aspose.CAD for .NET download page](https://releases.aspose.com/cad/net/).

 - Development Environment: Ensure you have a suitable .NET development environment set up.